BenyHdezM/Debian4Gamers/README.md

 - **⚠️ WARNING:**

-  This script is currently tailored for Debian 12 GNOME Desktop Environment and supports only for AMD GPUs.
+  This script is currently tailored for Debian 12 GNOME Desktop Environment.

-  Support for Nvidia GPUs is in progress and will be added soon.
-Feel free to customize the script for your specific needs.
+  Support for Nvidia GPUs is experimental.
+Please feel free to notify me of any inconsistencies.

 - **🚀 Getting Started:**